zilbert97/build-netmatters-site/README.md

 - [x] IE - No JS is triggered
 - [x] IE - Opening menu causes overlay to sit above side-menu
 - [x] IE - Open side-menu - various major layout issues
-- [ ] IE - opening with local filepath instead of serving site results in issues with loading jQuery
+- [ ] IE - opening with local filepath causes issues as does not have access to web storage API.
+Use cookies instead to store info?
+- [ ] Contents of side menu should show extra nav for medium (tablet)
+- [ ] Width of side menu changes for above/below medium (tablet)

 ### Minor :exclamation:
 - [x] IE - Open side-menu always jumps to page top